Nhunsick/project_3/README.md

 Here, you can see the population distribution by size of each county.

 <img src='images/pop.png' width='400' height='400'>
-The sizes of counties are much larger for Democrats than Republicans.
+The counties where the Democrats are winning have a larger population size than the Republicans.
 County votes do not determine the actual winner of a congressional election, the district-wide votes do, and many small counties may be outvoted by one large county.

 &nbsp;